David Cameron: 2015 general election

-On 7 May 2015, Cameron was re-elected UK prime minister with a majority in the Commons.
+Cameron was re-elected UK prime minister on 7 May 2015 with a majority in the Commons.
 The Conservative Party's decisive victory in the general election was a surprise, as most polls and commentators had suggested the outcome was too close to call and that the result would be a second hung parliament.
 Cameron said of his first term when returned as prime minister for a second term that he was "proud to lead the first coalition government in 70 years" and offered particular thanks to Clegg for his role in it.
-Forming the first Conservative majority government since 1992, David Cameron became the first prime minister to be re-elected immediately after a full term with a larger popular vote share since Lord Salisbury at the 1900 general election.
+Forming the first Conservative majority government elected since 1992, David Cameron became the first prime minister to be re-elected immediately after a full term with a larger popular vote share since Lord Salisbury at the 1900 general election.

 In response to the November 2015 Paris attacks, Cameron secured the support of the House of Commons to extend air strikes against ISIS into Syria.
 Earlier that year, Cameron had outlined a five-year strategy to counter Islamist extremism and subversive teachings.

 2016 referendum and resignation

 As promised in the election manifesto, Cameron set a date for a referendum on whether the UK should remain a member of the European Union, and announced that he would be campaigning for Britain to remain within a "reformed EU".
 The terms of the UK's membership of the EU were re-negotiated, with agreement reached in February 2016.
 The option to leave came to be known as Brexit (a portmanteau of "British" and "exit").

 The referendum was held on 23 June 2016.
 The result was approximately 52% in favour of leaving the European Union and 48% against, with a turnout of 72%.
 On 24 June, a few hours after the results became known, Cameron announced that he would resign the office of prime minister by the start of the Conservative Party Conference in October 2016.
-In a speech the next day outside 10 Downing Street, he stated that, on account of his own advocacy on behalf of remaining in the EU, "I do not think it would be right for me to try to be the captain that steers our country to its next destination."
+In a speech the next day outside 10 Downing Street, he stated that, on account of his own advocacy on behalf of remaining in the EU: "I do not think it would be right for me to try to be the captain that steers our country to its next destination."

 There was some strong criticism made of Cameron and his government following the referendum.
-Matthew Norman, in an opinion piece in The Independent, called the referendum an act of "indescribably selfish recklessness."
-In late July, Parliament's Foreign Affairs Select Committee was told that Cameron had refused to allow the Civil Service to make plans for Brexit, a decision the committee described as "an act of gross negligence."
-His farewell speech as he left No 10 accompanied by his family stressed the value of selfless public service.
+Matthew Norman, in an opinion piece in The Independent, called the referendum an act of "indescribably selfish recklessness".
+In late July, Parliament's Foreign Affairs Select Committee was told that Cameron had refused to allow the Civil Service to make plans for Brexit, a decision the committee described as "an act of gross negligence".
+His farewell speech as he left No. 10 accompanied by his family stressed the value of selfless public service.